MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 <tt>0.000000, 1.150000</tt>

 Using the aRPD formula yields x and y errors of 0% and 2%, which isn't too bad since we don't know what the actual expected y value is anyway.
-We do know that the x will be 0 though since it's symmetric, and we are in the ballpark with our computed y value.
+We do know that the x will be 0 though since it's symmetric, which the algorithm nailed, and we are in the ballpark with our computed y value.
+And the composite error is 2%.

 This was a simple dataset to ease into things, but we will have more data sets that have precisely known expected values that are much better tests of accuracy.